 At least for the first 90 days, do not keep any contact.
 This will give them the message that the infidelity episode has affected you seriously.
 Next, unfollow them on social media.
 This might be difficult to do but seeing their posts and pictures might only trigger bitter memories that you can do without.

 Once the shock has worn off and you have made your decision, do not look back.
 The more you stop thinking about being cheated on, the easier it will be for you to move ahead with dignity.
 Look at your life as if a chapter has ended and new opportunities await you.

 There might be several temptations to give it one more chance or think of reconciling with your partner but that would be a mistake.
 You may even worry about being single for a while.
 But staying on in a relationship where your trust has been betrayed will make you feel stuck forever.

 13. Set new goals for yourself

-One of the best ways to get over cheating by someone you loved, is to set new goals – personally and professionally – and begin working towards them.
-Often in long-term committed relationships, couples forget their individuality as they work towards common goals.
+One of the best ways to get over being cheated on as a man or a woman is to set new goals – personally and professionally – and begin working toward them.
+Often in long-term committed relationships, couples forget their individuality as they work toward common goals.